 Overall, what is discussed in the sessions is strictly confidential between you and your therapist.
 However, there are some exceptional circumstances under which confidentiality will be breached for legal reasons, even without your permission, and they are:

-1. If your therapist believes that you are a danger to yourself or to others, or
+1. If your therapist believes that you are in immediate danger to yourself or to others, or

 2. If there is sufficient evidence to raise concern of the health, welfare or safety of children or vulnerable adults.